-Missing CO detector, 1st floor, 2nd floor, Basement
+Missing CO detector, Outside bedrooms, Basement

 Safety -- At the time of the inspection, carbon monoxide detectors were missing in areas most often recommended by municipalities.
 To be effective, these detectors should be permanently mounted according to local codes with appropriately operational batteries, or, hard wired.
-I recommend the local municipalities be consulted and carbon monoxide detectors be installed the recommended areas.
+I recommend the local municpalites be consulted and carbon monoxide detectors be installed the recommended areas.
 CO Detectors